OpenSDN-io/docs/opensdn-feature-architecture-guide/ceilometer-configuring.rst

 Ceilometer Installation and Provisioning
 ----------------------------------------

-There are two scenarios possible for Tungsten Fabric Ceilometer plugin installation.
+There are two scenarios possible for OpenSDN Ceilometer plugin installation.

-1. If you install your own OpenStack distribution, you can install the Tungsten Fabric Ceilometer plugin on the OpenStack controller node.
+1. If you install your own OpenStack distribution, you can install the OpenSDN Ceilometer plugin on the OpenStack controller node.

 2. When using Contrail Cloud services, the Ceilometer controller services are installed and provisioned as part of the OpenStack